 Students are responsible to make their artwork to develop mastery (i.e., "quality") in concept, composition, and execution of drawing or painting as genuine as they could be.
-In the event that the work made outside of class is of a questionable integrity, the instructor will require the student to perform various tests that would validate the authenticity of the work.
+If the work done outside of class is of questionable integrity, the instructor will require the student to perform various tests that would validate the authenticity of the work.
 For this sense, it is advised that updates of work must be presented to the instructor regularly.